tmathew1000/AzureMLExcelAddInStarterKit/README.md

 **Try it Out**
 ----------

-Azure ML Excel Add-in Starter Kit solution has 2 projects.
+Azure ML Excel Add-in Starter Kit Visual Studio solution has 2 projects.
 The first project is an Add-in project that contains the Add-in Manifest XML file.
 The second project is a pure HTML/JS/CSS web project.

 When the solution is run, a sample Excel Workbook that contains sample income data is displayed along with the add-in.